cannikin/twimage/README.md

 Save the image to your local system, upload to S3, etc. As soon as there are no more references to the tempfile in your code it will be unlinked (deleted).
-There are a couple additional instance variables you have access to--try result.inspect to take a look.
+There are a couple additional instance variables you have access to...try `result.inspect` to take a look.

 Enjoy!